 BAKE tortillas in single layer on large baking sheet in preheated 400ºF oven for 7 to 10 minutes or until crispy.

-For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT oil in large nonstick skillet set over medium-high heat.
-BREAK eggs and slip into skillet 1 at a time.
+For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT oil in large nonstick skillet over medium-high.
+BREAK eggs and SLIP into skillet one at a time.
 Immediately REDUCE heat to low.

-SPOON warm sauce evenly over tortillas on 4 plates.
+SPOON warm sauce evenly over tortillas on four plates.
 TOP each tortilla with fried egg and sprinkle with feta and cilantro.
 SERVE immediately with lime wedges.

 Heart-Check certification does not apply to other recipes or links unless expressly stated.